Strong Filipino population draws fast food chain Jollibee to expand its reach in Canada

 Jollibee has plans to continue expanding in North America and Canada, with locations in New York City, Las Vegas and somewhere in California all expected shortly.

-The Manila-based company is expected to open an Edmonton restaurant in a couple years with additional plans for locations in Mississauga and downtown Toronto.
+The Manila-based company is expected to open an Edmonton restaurant in a couple years with additional plans for a location in Mississauga.